kevinbretscher/Longpia/README.md

 I intend to replace this with Dorado polish as it seems Nanopore is moving towards that, however currently there are some issues with the size of the docker+models.

 Short-read polishing is currently not supported.

+### Reorientation

+Genomes and plasmids are reoriented with DNAAPLER the start at dnaA or oriC (if possible)

 ### Assembly evaluation